simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ### close --migrate

 This is the most common mode.
-It prints a "closing balances" transaction that zeroes out all asset and liability balances (by default), and an opposite "opening balances" transaction that restores them again.
+It prints a "closing balances" transaction that zeroes out all Asset and Liability balances (by default), and an opposite "opening balances" transaction that restores them again.
 The balancing account will be `equity:opening/closing balances` (or another specified by `--close-acct` or `--open-acct`).